Happy Monday? England embarks on major easing of lockdown

+LONDON (AP) — It's been dubbed Happy Monday — the day people could put on a bathing suit and swim in an outdoor pool for the first time in months, or rusty golfers did what they could to hit their drives down the middle of the fairway.

-England is embarking on a major easing of its latest coronavirus lockdown that came into force at the start of the year, with families and friends able to meet up in outdoor spaces and many sports permitted once again.
+Following a near three-month coronavirus lockdown, England embarked on a major easing of restrictions with families and friends able to meet up in outdoor spaces and many sports permitted once again.

-And, as if right on cue, the weather is turning, with temperatures rising to levels more akin to southern Spain at this time of year.
+And, as if right on cue, the weather is improving, with temperatures rising to levels more akin to southern Spain at this time of year.

-Under Monday's easing, groups of up to six, or two households, can socialize in parks and gardens once more, while outdoor sports facilities can reopen after the stark stay-at-home order, which has seen new coronavirus cases fall dramatically over the past three months, officially ended.
+Under Monday's easing, groups of up to six, or two households, can socialize in parks and gardens once more, while outdoor sports facilities can reopen after the official end of the stark stay-at-home order, which contributed to a dramatic fall in new coronavirus cases.

-After months of being cooped up at home, many people are relishing the prospect of being able to to enjoy their outdoor sport of choice, from tennis to open-air swimming.
+Though many aspects of everyday life remain off-limits, many people are relishing their new freedoms, such as playing their outdoor sport of choice, from tennis to open-air swimming.
 Organized team sports, such as children's football clubs, can start up again too.

 The other parts of the U.K. — Scotland, Wales and Northern Ireland — are taking broadly similar steps.
-In Wales, thousands of people poured onto beaches and mountain spots on Saturday, after the authorities lifted travel restrictions that have been in place since December.
+In Wales, thousands of people poured onto beaches and mountain spots over the weekend after the authorities lifted travel restrictions that have been in place since December.

 Many aspects of England's lockdown remain in place with the British government stressing that it's taking a cautious approach to lifting the restrictions, not least because of rising cases in continental Europe.